junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Mary widens her eyes.
 "Are you... actually watching over them?
 I mean, when I told them angels were watching over them, I didn't actually know..."
 She stops herself as if she's afraid she had said something offensive to the angel.
 She shifts and glances at Dean, instead, "Do you remember?
 I'd told you that every night before you go to sleep.
 That's the only way to make you not afraid of the dark."

 Dean's smile brightens a degree.
 "Never forgot, never will."
-He looks up at Cas as the angel walks to the side of the chair, and puts a hand on the back of Cas's trench coat fondly.
+He looks up at Cas as the angel walks to the side of the chair and puts a hand on the back of Cas's trench coat fondly.
 "Yeah, he watched over us, saved me, saved the whole world a couple of times.
 Doing that like an everyday job."

 "You saved me many times, too, Dean," Cas answers earnestly.

 John narrows his eyes.
 "Is that why you want to save the angels?
-Cure them of that disease none of us really know much about?
+Cure them of that disease that none of us really know much about?
 Because you have an angel *buddy* now?"
 He presses on the word "buddy" hard as if biting the word.

 Dean runs his tongue over his dry lips.
 "I guess."

 John glances at Cas, looking him up and down, taking him in fully, his eyes lingering on Dean's hand.
-Dean takes his hand back uneasily, left hand rubbing the right, as if it just got burnt.
+Dean takes his hand back uneasily, left hand rubbing the right, as if it just got burned.

 "And why would an angel save you?"
 John frowns, asking slowly.

 Sam squirms uncomfortably from where he sits.
 "Mom, Dad, it's already too late in the night now.
 Dean and I were exhausted, and we probably shouldn't continue disturbing Missouri.
-Why don't we go get some rest and we'll catch you up on everything later?"
+Why don't we go get some rest, and we'll catch you up on everything later?"

 Dean shoots him a quick look.

 John doesn't move.

-Castiel straightens his standing, saying with a solemn voice, even lower than usual, bordering anger.
+Castiel speaks before Dean can.
+He straightens his standing, saying with a solemn voice, even lower than usual, bordering on anger.
 "Because he deserves to be saved."

 Dean shivers.
 It's the same voice that told him, "I'm the one who gripped you tight and raised you from perdition," the same voice that asked him, "What's the matter?
 You don't think you deserve to be saved?", and that "Good things do happen."

 He glances at Cas, finding his eyes glaring at John with a hint of rage.
 Dean swallows.
 "Cas --" he tries, but the angel hasn't finished yet.

 Castiel continues, the weight of his words pressed heavily into the air, "Unlike what you might be thinking, John Winchester, both your sons deserve saving.
-It is unfair of you to burden the salvation of your younger son on the shoulder of your firstborn, neither is your absence in their upbringing."
+It is unfair of you to burden the salvation of your younger son on the shoulders of your firstborn, nor is your absence in their upbringing."

 "Cas!"
 Dean raises his voice, lifting a hand to squeeze Cas's forearm warningly, trying to stop him.
 His throat is so tight and dry.
-He glances at John nervously, watching his face turning colors.
+He glances at John nervously, watching his face turn colors.

 Castiel turns to catch him in the eyes, but he's still speaking to John.
-His tone quieter now as his eyes turn gentler.
+His tone is quieter now as his eyes turn gentler.
 "They deserve to be protected, cared for, loved, and saved, without requiring a reason."

 "I take it you're doing all those for them?"
 John says in a hoarse voice.

 "I try my best."
 Cas nods proudly with his chin high, and then turns back to John: "It should have been you."

-John takes a breath as if trying to answer with something but Mary puts her free hand on his shoulder, stopping him.
+John takes a breath as if trying to answer with something, but Mary puts her free hand on his shoulder, stopping him.
 Mary looks at Cas, pulling a sad smile, and says genuinely, "Thank you, Castiel, for taking care of our boys while we were gone.
 We owe you."

 Dean makes a surprised sound.
 Sam blinks rapidly.

 Cas's tight stance relaxes a little.

-"That's, not necessary."
-Cas answers slowly, the lines on his face softening.
+"That's, not necessary," Cas answers slowly, the lines on his face softening.
 "You don't owe me anything, Mary.
 None of you do.
 Your sons already gave me more than I could ever ask for."

 "And what's that?"
 John prompts sharply.